federicotorrielli/free.keep.sh/README.md

 ## Usage

-Clone this repository to a local folder, like Downloads!
+Clone this repository to a local folder, like Downloads

 Then execute this command in that folder: `mv free.keep.sh $ZSH_CUSTOM/plugins/keep`

 Add `keep` to your plugins array in your zshrc file: